CCQC/Quax/README.md

 Note that the following cmake command may not find various libraries for the dependencies of Libint.
 `cmake . -DCMAKE_INSTALL_PREFIX=/path/to/libint/PREFIX/ -DCMAKE_POSITION_INDEPENDENT_CODE=ON`
-To fix this, you may need to explicitly point to it `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/vulcan/adabbott/.conda/envs/quax/lib/` and then run the above cmake command.
+To fix this, you may need to explicitly point to it `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/libint/dependency/lib/` and then run the above cmake command.
+If using Anaconda, the path is probably in the environment directory `/path/to/envs/quax/lib/`.

 Also note that Libint recommends using Ninja to build for performance reasons.
 This can be done if Ninja is installed:
 `cmake . -G Ninja -DCMAKE_INSTALL_PREFIX=/path/to/libint/PREFIX/ -DCMAKE_POSITION_INDEPENDENT_CODE=ON`

+### Compiling the Libint-Quax interface
-Once Libint is installed, the makefile in `external_integrals/makefile` needs to be edited to the proper paths specifying the locations of headers and libraries for Libint, pybind11, HDF5, and python.
-Then run `make` to compile the Libint interface.
+Once Libint is installed, the makefile in `quax/external_integrals/makefile` needs to be edited with your compiler and the proper paths specifying the locations of headers and libraries for Libint, pybind11, HDF5, and python.

-### Compiling the Quax-Libint interface
-From here, head over to `external_integrals/` directory and edit the makefile with the appropriate paths.
 The `LIBINT_PREFIX` path in the makefile is wherever you installed the headers and the static library `lib/libint2.a`.
 All of the required headers and libraries should be discoverable in the Anaconda environment's include and lib paths.
 After editing the paths appropriately and setting the CC compiler to `x86_64-conda_cos6-linux-gnu-gcc`, or if you have a nice modern compiler available, use that.

+Running `make` in the directory `quax/external_integrals/` to compile the Libint interface.

 <!---